 Additionally, physicians will also work to align the spine at the site of the injury to make sure that no more damage occurs to the spinal cord.

-At this point, if the patient is stabilized, a neurosurgeon will often place the patient into an imaging device, often a CAT-scanner, to identify exactly where the injury has occured, the extent of the damage and start mapping out potential treatment options.
+At this point, if the patient is stabilized, a neurosurgeon will often place the patient into an imaging device, often a CAT-scanner, to identify exactly where the injury has occurred, the extent of the damage and start mapping out potential treatment options.

 Depending on the injury, a neurosurgeon may recommend taking the patient into the operating room immediately if they see that fragments from a spinal fracture, a herniated disc, swelling or blood clots are putting pressure on the spinal cord and could potentially cause further damage.